Looking for ideas of what to do in Savannah Georgia? Here are some incredible recommendations for a 4 day trip to Savannah.

 Evening in the Historic District

-After high tea, we made our way into the historic district.
+After tea time, we made our way into the historic district.
 Here you will find more shopping, restaurants, cafes, and several gorgeous squares filled with oak trees and Spanish moss.
 Take your time and enjoy the scenery.

 For dinner, we stumbled upon the Flying Monk.
 We loved this place so much, we went back again on our last day!
 This restaurant serves up incredible Asian food, including dishes from Japan, Thailand, Vietnam, and China.
 The pho is large enough for two and their Thai iced tea is the best I’ve ever had.